-Expect mostly clear conditions tonight, with a low around 58 and breezy winds from the west-southwest at 15 to 20 mph.
+Expect clear conditions tonight, with a low around 71 and south-southeast winds at 10 to 15 mph.

 Visit weather.gov to learn more.

-Read more in Thursday's e-edition (subscription required) or in print.
+Learn more in Monday's e-edition (subscription required) or in print.

-Read more in Thursday's edition, in print or our e-edition (subscription required).
+Read more in Monday's print edition or subscribe to our e-edition.

 On July 11 each year a certain convenience store chain celebrates 7-Eleven Day.
 It is also known to customers as Free Slurpee Day.
 In whatâ€™s become an annual event, 7-Eleven stores give away one free Slurpee per customer on July 11.
 Jordan Gunter enjoys a free Slurpee from 7-11 on July 11 in Sweetwater.

 The Confederate flag was lowered from the grounds of the South Carolina Statehouse on Friday, marking a stunning political reversal in a state where many thought the rebel banner would fly indefinitely